 Regional Studies Association Network Grant 'Postdependence Geographies in Central and Eastern Europe (PostCEE)' as Co-Organiser with Dr Kasia Narkowicz (Middlesex University, England) and Dr Konrad Pędziwiatr (Cracow University of Economics, Poland).
 Duration: Jan 2020 - Jan 2023.
 Value of award: £10,000.
 Click for network website.

 - URBAN5093: Understanding Public Policy

 - PUBPOL4040: Making Public Policy

-Living Together project website: with details of my research on community relations, migration, Brexit and the East End of Glasgow
+Living Together project: Brexit, migration, community relations and the East End of Glasgow

-My personal Publons account: with details of my verified journal article reviews
+Web of Science: my verified journal article reviews

-Currently, I am a member of the Regional Studies Association.
-In previous years, I was also a member of the American Association of Geographers and the British Sociological Association.
+I am a member of the International Migration Research Network (IMISCOE).
+In previous years, I was also a member of the Regional Studies Association, the American Association of Geographers, and the British Sociological Association.